lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 system
   A string that describes the build system used by this software project.
-Valid values are currently "scala" (custom for the Scala project), "sbt", and "ivy"; additional mechanisms will be added soon (Maven support is in the works).
+Valid values are currently "scala" (custom for the Scala project), "sbt", "ivy", and "assemble".
+Additional mechanisms will be added soon (Maven support is in the works).
 If not specified, "sbt" is assumed.

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins